 Understanding Your Rights

 Drowsy drivers, like drunk or distracted drivers, place everyone on the road at increased risk for serious or fatal injury.
 When you or a loved one is involved in an accident caused by a drowsy driver, you have every right to hold them accountable and seek compensation well beyond the offerings of insurance companies.

-Chicago car accident lawyer Harvey L. Walner and his legal team have the experience and tenacity necessary to help victims of negligent driers full compensation.
+Chicago car accident lawyer Walner Law and his legal team have the experience and tenacity necessary to help victims of negligent driers full compensation.
 We would be honored to meet with you to discuss your case and your rights, and to help you determine the most effective way to get the justice you are due.

 To schedule your free case evaluation with one of our Chicago personal injury attorneys, please contact Walner Law today.
 Our attorneys serve victims of serious injury in Chicago and throughout Illinois.